 When I spoke to the owners in person, I decided that they and the reviews were legit.
-I asked them to order the fan and told them I’d come back in a couple weeks to do the work.
+I asked them to go ahead and order the fan.
+Then I told them I'd come back in a couple weeks to do the work.
 In the meantime, I wrote a post to hear your thoughts.

 Roll The Dice With Cash

 Paying with cash is always a slight gamble.
-But I figured the gamble was worth a 25% savings given all the positive vendor reviews online and my conversation with the owners.
+But I figured the gamble was worth a 25% savings.
+There were so many positive vendor reviews online and my conversation with the owners went well.

 The owners aren't going to close up shop for a measly $750.
 They've got a lease they're paying and a reputation to protect.
 They also want to win over my business for the long term.

-If they screwed me by taking my $750 and not performing the car service (wasn’t going to happen since they told me to pay after the work was performed) or did not honor their one-year warranty if something were to happen, then they risk getting a bad review.
+If they screwed me they'd risk getting a very bad review.
+It seemed unlikely they would take my $750 and not perform the car service.
+They told me to pay after the work was performed after all.
+Although there was still a risk they may not honor the one-year warranty if something were to happen.

 Considerations Before Paying By Cash Or Credit